SConnolly1886/SoccerMongoDB/README.md

 ![Capture](https://user-images.githubusercontent.com/62077185/106338703-78ec4800-6262-11eb-9d58-3aa36713d6ff.JPG)

-After all csv files are found for the selected country, the csv files for each season put into a pandas dataframe.
+After all csv files are found for the selected country, the csv files for each season are put into a pandas dataframe.
 This dataframe is then parsed and converted into json.
 At this point the data is uploaded to a mongodb database.
 The database is called 'Soccer'.
 The collection is named after the country selected.
 Ex 'Netherlands'